Music sweeps, John Wayne and Radio Stations – how are they all connected?

 Sure.
 Some of them were successful.
 But some of them weren’t.

-Here the radio stations splashes out two x two in a row – and though general listening level (cume) is higher throughout the hour, that is not the thing to note here.
-You want to look at development in listening over the two-in-a-row plays and compare to what listening development you would expect from average listening numbers.
+Here the radio stations splashes out two x two in a row.
+Though general listening level (cume) is higher throughout the hour, that is not the thing to note here.
+It is important to look at development in listening over the two-in-a-row plays.
+The idea is to compare to what listening development you would expect from average listening numbers.

-So the first double-play kinda works with a small over performance – but the second one, coming very shortly after the first one, underperforms.
+So the first double-play kind of works with a small over performance – but the second one, coming very shortly after the first one, underperforms.

 Here our client tries to go for four songs in a row with small sweepers in between.
-And though the result is positive after the four songs it is worth noting that had they stopped after two or three of these songs, they would have only barely broken even.
+And though it gave positive results after the four songs it is worth noting that had they stopped after two or three of these songs, they would have only barely broken even.